mistrypooja/workforus/README.md

 # workforus
+# Manual tests

+I have written and test plan and executed the tests as per the plan.
+I have recorded a video for every test that I performed and updated it in the “Actual Result” section of the spreadsheet.

+# Automated tests

 I have developed the asked automated tests using Selenium webdriver and testNG framework.
 The framework as is takes into account the requirement to run the tests on saucelabs.
 The way I have committed them, I have configured to run them locally.
 In order to run them on saucelabs, the config file needs to be updated.